Sali Mali

-Sali Mali is a popular Welsh children's book and television character, originally created by author Mary Vaughan Jones and illustrated by Rowena Wyn Jones during the 1960s and 1970s.
+Sali Mali is a popular Welsh children's book and television character, first created by author Mary Vaughan Jones and illustrated by Rowena Wyn Jones in 1969.
 Many Welsh-speaking children learnt to read by reading Sali Mali books.

 Books

 Following the death of Mary Vaughan Jones, many of her original books were re-published.
 The copyright belonged to Cymdeithas Lyfrau Ceredigion until the publisher was bought by Gomer Press in 2009.